Brill-Noether theory for curves of a fixed gonality: Introduction

 Given a divisor on a $k$-gonal chain of cycles $\Gamma$ that has rank $r$, one may still construct a map $\Gamma\to \PP^r_{\trop}$.
 However, the image of each cycle spans a linear space of dimension at most $k-1$, and many consecutive cycles may lie in the same linear subspace.
 Such tropical curves are called \textit{superabundant}.
 The algebraic deformation space encoded by this tropical curve is highly singular.
-The general tropical realization problem for tropical stable maps also satisfies a version of Mn\"ev universality, due to Vakil's Law, see~\cite{Vak06} and~\cite[Theorem D \& Remark 3.1.1]{R16a}.
+The general tropical realization problem for tropical stable maps also satisfies a version of Mn\"ev universality, due to Vakil's Law, see~\cite{Vak06} and~\cite[Theorem D {\it \&} Remark 3.1.1]{R16a}.
 The relevant tropical realization problem for maps $\Gamma\to\PP^r_{\trop}$ seems beyond the reach of present tropical realizability theorems.

 Rather than considering maps to projective space, in the $k$-gonal setting it appears more natural to consider relative maps to projective space over the base $\PP^1$.
 In other words, we consider maps from the curve to projective bundles over $\PP^1$ such that the composition with the map to $\PP^1$ yields the $k$-fold cover.
 For simplicity, we refer to such projective bundles throughout as \textit{scrolls}.
-We strongly suspect that, when $C$ is a general $k$-gonal curve, the various components of $W^r_d (C)$ correspond to different scrolls.
+Our work strongly suggests that, when $C$ is a general $k$-gonal curve, the various components of $W^r_d (C)$ correspond to different scrolls.
 In \cite[Question~1.10]{Pfl16b}, Pflueger asks whether every component of $W^r_d (C)$ has dimension $\rho (g,r-\ell,d)-\ell k$ for some $\ell$.
 A consequence of Proposition~\ref{Prop:Remainder} and the results of Section~\ref{Sec:SpecialLift} is that, for each value of $\ell$ in the range $r'+1-k < \ell \leq r'+1$, there exists a scroll $\mathbb{S}(a,b)$ such that the corresponding space of nondegenerate maps from $C$ to $\mathbb{S}(a,b)$ has dimension at least $\rho (g,r-\ell,d) - \ell k$.
+Indeed, this conjectural description has been confirmed in the years since this paper first appeared.
+The Brill-Noether variety $W^r_d (C)$ admits a stratification by isomorphism classes of scrolls, and each stratum has a certain expected dimension \cite{HLarson,CPJ}.

 Studying maps to scrolls allows us to replace the tropical realizability problem above with a simpler one.
 Rather than constructing a map from $\Gamma$ to a tropical projective space, we construct a map to the tropicalization of a scroll.
 The corresponding tropical curve is still superabundant, but has fewer obstructions.
 A crucial technical achievement of this paper is the solution to the relevant tropical realizability problem (Theorem~\ref{thm: lifting}).
 The necessary lifting theorem for divisors is obtained as a corollary.
 It should be noted that the chain of cycles is among a small number of tropical curves whose Brill--Noether theory can be explicitly understood and it exhibits a number of unexpected properties.
 One among these properties, observed and exploited in this text, is a close relationship between the theory of divisors and that of maps to projective space, which typically breaks down in the tropical setting.